pimcore/pimcore/doc/Development_Documentation/03_Documents/01_Editables/38_Video.md

 ### Basic Usage - a Local Asset

-To create a container for local video files you can just use the `$this->video` helperwithout any options.
+To create a container for local video files you can just use the `$this->video` helper without any options.

 ```twig
 <section id="campaign_video">